Webinar

 • Global economic growth trends often play a significant role influencing commodities markets.

-Source: U.S. Bureau of Labor Statistics as of April 30, 2024.
+Source: U.S. Bureau of Labor Statistics as of Aug.
+31, 2024.

 What is the likely direction of commodity prices going forward, and how might investors consider positioning their portfolios to reflect these trends?

-Oil prices move higher
+Oil prices level off

-*Price as of May 6, 2024.
+*Price as of September 9, 2024.
 Price represents spot average for West Texas Intermediate crude oil.
 Source: U.S. Energy Information Administration, Short-Term Energy Outlook.

 Other commodity prices rise

 As for industrial metals, Haworth says supply concerns are an issue, particularly with more robust demand driven by increased production of electric vehicles.
 Minerals such as cobalt and nickel are key components for electric vehicle batteries.
+“We have longer-term supply issues,” says Haworth, “but in the near term, trade constraints such as tariffs have slowed demand.”

 Investor considerations around commodities

-Infrastructure options include companies involved in oil pipelines, airports, cell towers, toll roads and other forms of infrastructure.
+Infrastructure investments also offer opportunities.
+Options include companies involved in oil pipelines, airports, cell towers, toll roads and other forms of infrastructure.
 “There is strong demand in many of these areas today,” says Haworth, “but benefitting from owning these investments doesn’t always require that prices move higher.
 These investments also generate regular income for investors.”
 Haworth says companies in infrastructure-related businesses tend to have fixed costs but realize bigger profits in times when inflation drives prices higher.

 Haworth says commodities sometimes are more effective as a tactical position in a portfolio.
 “It’s difficult to earn a durable return with direct investments in commodities or commodity futures,” he warns.
-“However, commodities historically offer positive returns in environments of elevated inflation, as we are seeing now.”

 Investors should be prepared for frequent changes, both higher and lower, in commodity prices.
 Talk with your financial professional about opportunities to position your portfolio to capitalize on market trends stemming from the commodities trade.